 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The useor threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.

-5. Roles and Responsibilities
+5 - Roles and Responsibilities

-Role of the Local Advisory Board (LAB)
+Role of the Local Committee (LC)

-It is the role of the LAB to ensure that the school meets its statutory duties with regard to preventing radicalisation.
+It is the role of the LC to ensure that the school meets its statutory duties regarding preventing radicalisation.